dccuchile/wefe/doc/user_guide_measurement.rst

     Notice that some functions are more appropriate for certain metrics.
 For metrics returning only positive numbers, all the previous aggregation functions would be OK.
-In contrast, metrics that returns real values (e.g., ``WEAT``, ``RND``, etc…), aggregation functions such as sum would make positive and negative outputs to cancel each other.
+In contrast, metrics that return real values (e.g., ``WEAT``, ``RND``, etc…), aggregation functions such as sum would make positive and negative outputs to cancel each other.